facebookresearch/pysparnn/README.md

  * Designed to be efficent on sparse data (memory & cpu).
  * Implemented leveraging existing python libraries (scipy & numpy).
  * Easily extended with other metrics: Manhattan, Euclidian, Jaccard, etc.
- * *Work in progress* - Min, Max distance thresholds can be set at query time (not index time).
+ * *beta* - Min, Max distance thresholds can be set at query time (not index time).
 Example: return the k closest items on the interval [0.8, 0.9] from a query point.

 If your data is NOT SPARSE - please consider [annoy](https://github.com/spotify/annoy).
 Annoy uses a similar-ish method and I am a big fan of it.
 As of this writing, annoy performs ~8x faster on their introductory example.
 General rule of thumb - annoy performs better if you can get your data to fit into memory (as a dense vector).

 The most comparable library to PySparNN is scikit-learn's LSHForrest module.
-As of this writing, PySparNN is ~1.5x faster on the 20newsgroups dataset.
+As of this writing, PySparNN is ~1.75x faster on the 20newsgroups dataset.
 A more robust benchmarking on sparse data is desired.
 [Here is the comparison.](https://github.com/facebookresearch/pysparnn/blob/master/examples/sparse_search_comparison.ipynb)

 Notes:
 * A future update may allow incremental insertions.